The below listed papers are papers that were presented at the 2015 SPEVI Biennial Conference, (Melbourne, VIC, Australia, 12-15 January 2015).

 Black and Stewart_BLENNZ Friday fun social skills programme

-Curtin_Feelix Library story mornings Approaching new literacies and working with families to further develop these experiences
+Curtin - Feelix Library Story mornings-Approaching new literacies and working w families to further develop these experiences

 Supporting young children who are congenitally blind in the use of the QWERTY keyboard: What does the literature tell us?

-Damsma and Pagliano_Supporting young children who are congenitally blind in the use of the QWERTY Keyboard
+Damsma - Supporting young children who are congenitally blind in the use of the QWERTY keyboard

 Sharing power, safety, and dignity of risk: A community model of O&M practice